richb-hanover/OpenWrtScripts/Why You Should Configure A Spare Router.md

 ## When you (re)deploy the router

 The default settings are (intentionally) insecure.
+Power up the router and connect to the Wi-Fi SSID "SpareRouter" (no password).
 Remember to change the following:

 * Root password (**System -> Administration**)